RemieJanssen/PhyloX/docs/source/index.rst

 Moreover, PhyloX is designed to work with networks that have internally labelled nodes, multiple roots, and non-binary nodes (although not all methods are implemented for all these types of networks).

 Some of the features of PhyloX include:
+ - Generating or reading and writing phylogenetic networks.

- - Reading and writing phylogenetic networks in extended Newick format with internal node labels, edge lengths, support values, and inheritance probabilities.- Generating random phylogenetic networks with several different models.
+   - Reading from extended Newick format (:func:`phylox.dinetwork.DiNetwork.from_newick`) with internal node labels, edge lengths, support values, and inheritance probabilities.
+   - Building from a cherry-picking sequence (:func:`phylox.dinetwork.DiNetwork.from_cherry_picking_sequence`)
+   - Generating random phylogenetic networks with several different models (:mod:`phylox.generators`).

- - Modifying and analysing phylogenetic networks using rearrangement moves
+ - Modifying and analysing phylogenetic networks using rearrangement moves (:mod:`phylox.rearrangement`).

-   - Calculating the rearrangement distance between two network (exact and heuristically).
+   - Calculating the rearrangement distance between two networks (exact and heuristically).
    - Generating the set of all networks that can be reached from a given network using a single rearrangement move.
    - Moves are robust objects, that give meaningful error messages when they are applied to networks that they are not applicable to.

- - Cherry-picking methods for phylogenetic networks.
+ - Cherry-picking methods for phylogenetic networks (:mod:`phylox.cherrypicking`).

-   - Checking whether a network is orchard
+   - Checking whether a network is an orchard network (:func:`phylox.classes.is_orchard`).
    - Network containment checking for tree-child networks using cherry-picking sequences.
    - Combining networks using cherry-picking sequences.

- - Isomorpism functions for phylogenetic networks.
+ - Isomorpism functions for phylogenetic networks (:mod:`phylox.isomorphism`).

    - Checking whether two networks are isomorphic.
    - Counting the number of automorphisms of a network.